Embracing Artificial Intelligence (AI) in Dental Hygiene

 © Adisak / Adobe Stock

-While these fears are founded (mostly), AI’s benefits and wonderful advancements in health care are worth noting and celebrating.
-The world of dental hygiene is changing, along with the rest of the medical world, and hygienists should understand the available tools that could potentially help enhance their quality of care.
+While these fears are mostly founded, AI’s benefits and wonderful advancements in health care are worth noting and celebrating.
+The world of dental hygiene is changing, as is the rest of the medical world, and hygienists should understand the tools available that could potentially help enhance their quality of care.
+The integration of AI in dentistry is slowly beginning to occur and is infiltrating many aspects, including diagnostics, treatment planning, and patient education.

 Periodontal Pathologies